Table of content:

 The world of work has been turned upside down by the covid crisis and by technological advances.

-This digital revolution is accompanied by a war for talents and a lack of skilled labor.
+This digital revolution is accompanied by a war for talent and a lack of skilled labor.
 Your company must innovate, and you must adapt your strategies and models to these changes.

 To maintain your competitive edge and to prevent your employees from leaving your company, it has become important to develop and train them continuously.

 Indeed, due to the constant mutation of the working world and technologies, the skills of your employees become quickly obsolete.
 Your employees must be flexible and versatile, and they are often required to change activities.

 To address these issues, new practices have emerged.
 These are new training methods called reskilling and upskilling.

 What do reskilling and upskilling mean?
 What is the difference between the two concepts?
-Why is upskilling and reskilling important?
+Why are upskilling and reskilling important?

 What is reskilling?

 Reskilling is a process that allows you to train your current employees to adapt to another position within your company.
 Your employees will be able to acquire new skills through training to do a new job.
 This is what happens, for example, in the case of professional retraining.

 Reskilling emphasises the motivation and the personality (soft skills) of the employees.
 It gives priority to the “savoir-être” (Know-how-to-be) over the “savoir-faire” (know-how).
 The technical skills (hard skills) are learned directly in the company.